harmar14/AdaptiveHuffmanCompressor/README.txt

 This is an implementation of Adaptive Huffman compression algorithm.
 It includes both encoder and decoder that run separately from each other.
 This implementation does not give a gain in compression at all compared to the two-pass Huffman algorithm, so it can be improved.
-But the idea of using adaptive tree formation instesd of doing two passes just seems to be better or at least more interesting :D
+But the idea of using adaptive tree formation instesd of doing two passes just seems to be better or at least more interesting, so I gave it a try.

 -----------------------------------------------------------------------------------------------------------------------------